crabzilla/crabzilla/README.md

 Yet another Event Sourcing experiment

+## Status

+Currently it's just some code with poor test coverage but the "dirty explorations phase" is probably done.
+I think the future is more predictable: to write tests, documents, refactor a bit, etc

+## Goal for version 1.0.0

+It has an ambitious goal: to help you write your domain model with very little framework overhead and smoothly deploy it on a state of art Java 8 reactive applications platform backed by a rock solid relational database of your choice.

+## How

-Currently it's just some code with poor test coverage but with an ambitious goal: to help you write your domain model with very little framework overhead.
-The approach is to using functions everywhere and ideally your domain model code will be very testable and side effect free.
+The approach is to use functions everywhere within your domain.
+Ideally your domain model code will be very testable and side effect free.
 Then you will be able to deploy your domain model into a reactive engine built with Vertx.
 This engine provides verticles and components for the full CQRS / Events Sourcing lifecycle.

+# What

 Here are some of them:

 1. A REST verticle to receive commands